What Is Prompt Engineering?

 - The task is complex or multi-step

-- You are building workflows or automations
+- You're building workflows or automations

 - You want to minimize edits and re-runs